Build Your Investor Hunter AI Agent with ADK

 Support & Resources

 Congratulations!
-You have built a sophisticated Multi-Agent system using the Google Agent Development Kit (ADK) and deployed it to the cloud.
+You have built a sophisticated Multi-Agent system using the Google Agent Development Kit and deployed it to the Cloud.
 You are now equipped to build production-grade AI tools for your startup.

 📚 Official Documentation

-- ADK GitHub Repository: GoogleCloudPlatform/external-agent-development-kit - This is the best place to check for new features and detailed architecture patterns.
+- ADK GitHub Repository: this is the best place to check for new features and detailed architecture patterns.

-- Gemini API Documentation: ai.google.dev - Deep dive into model capabilities, safety settings, and structured outputs.
+- Gemini 3 API Developer Guide: deep dive into model capabilities, safety settings, and structured outputs.

-- Vertex AI Search & Conversation: cloud.google.com/generative-ai-app-builder - Learn more about building enterprise RAG systems.
+- Vertex AI Search & Conversation: learn more about building enterprise RAG systems.

 - Optimize Your Prompts: Experiment with "Chain of Thought" prompting in your System Instructions to improve the Pitch Coach's reasoning.

-- Add More Tools: Think about connecting your agent to your CRM (e.g., HubSpot) or your analytics dashboard (e.g., Mixpanel).
+- Add More Tools: Think about connecting your agent to your CRM or analytics dashboard for more grounded insights.

 🤝 Stay in Touch

-- Support: If you have questions about the ADK or this workshop, feel free to reach out via [Your Email/Twitter].
+- Support: If you have questions about the ADK or this workshop, feel free to reach out (Zuza, Kasia)

 Thank you for participating!
 We can't wait to see what you build next.